How To Become a Biotechnologist – Education & Experience

 While it’s not a requirement to practice, some biotechnologists choose to earn a doctoral degree—especially if their interests lie in academia, leadership, or research.
 Doctoral programs in biotechnology are often highly individualized and include several years of advanced study, teaching requirements, and a culminating thesis.

-Admissions requirements vary from program to program but generally include some combination of the following: a competitive GPA in the previous degree (3.0 or greater), letters of recommendation, work experience, a personal statement, GRE scores, and in-person interviews.
+Admission requirements vary from program to program but generally include some combination of the following: a competitive GPA in the previous degree (3.0 or greater), letters of recommendation, work experience, a personal statement, GRE scores, and in-person interviews.
 Do note that in many cases, a master’s degree is not needed for acceptance into a PhD program; in some cases, students can combine the two degrees.

-Clarkson University in New York state offers an Interdisciplinary Bioscience and Biotechnology PhD program.
+Clarkson University in New York State offers an Interdisciplinary Bioscience and Biotechnology PhD program.
 Once admitted to this 90-credit program, students can specialize in one of four areas: molecular bioscience and biotechnology; biomedical sciences and neuroscience; computational biology and bioinformatics; or ecology, evolution, and the environment.

 This program is delivered in hybrid and on-campus formats.
 To be considered for admission, applicants must have a four-year degree in biology or a related field with at least three semesters of biology, four semesters of chemistry, two semesters of physics, and two semesters of mathematics.

-- Location: Potsdam, NY
+• Location: Potsdam, NY

 Emory University provides a PhD program through the Molecular and Systems Pharmacology (MSP) graduate program.
 In the first year of the PhD curriculum, students engage in research through laboratory rotations and take classes in the principles of pharmacology, toxicology, biochemistry, and cell biology.
 After that, students can opt to specialize in toxicology and a chemistry-biology interface program.